closeio/making.close.com/_posts/2022-06-02-reduce-docker-image-size/index.md

 - to use in staging
 - to use in production

-We recently started to see Circle CI jobs failing randomly.
+We recently started to see Circle CI jobs randomly failing.
 Only the jobs involved in the Docker image building process were failing.
-Failing jobs were the initial motivation for investigating further what was happening.
-This investigation led to the optimization of our CI/CD pipeline.
+This was the initial motivation for investigating further what was happening and it ultimately led to the optimization of our CI/CD pipeline.

 ## Leveraging Docker Layer Caching